OAuth 2.0

 token=ACCESS_TOKEN&token_type_hint=access_token

-You will get the following response like:
+You will receive the following response:

 {